 When your teenager gets hired for a summer job they’ll most likely have to complete a Form W-4 before they can start working.
 The purpose of the W-4 is to let the employer know how much the employee wants to have withheld for federal and state income taxes.
 Your teen can also use this form to claim an exemption from federal withholding if they don’t think they’ll earn more than the standard deduction limit.

 Generally, as long as your child is considered a dependent and they don’t earn more than the standard deduction limit they won’t have to file a separate tax return on income generated from a summer job.
 The IRS considers anyone who is under age 19 a dependent, unless they’re permanently disabled.
-For 2014, the standard deduction limit is $6,200 so as long as they don’t make over that amount they won’t have to worry about filing in April.
+For 2022 taxes (which you’ll pay in 2023), the standard deduction is $12,950.
+So as long as they don’t make over that amount they won’t have to worry about filing in April.

 Taxes on Self-Employment Income

 If your teen is interested in branching out on their own, starting a summer business is a step in the right direction.
 You just need to keep in mind that whether it’s babysitting or mowing lawns, they may still be responsible for paying taxes on the money they make.
 Generally, the IRS requires teens who earn more than $400 from self-employment to file a tax return.
 If they have any expenses to deduct, such as mileage or equipment, they’ll also need to file a Schedule C. The self-employment tax rate is 15.3% of the net profits.

 The self-employment tax rule also applies if your teen is working for an employer as an independent contractor, rather than an employee.
 In this situation, they would receive a Form 1099 at the end of the year if they earned more than $600.
 Depending on how much they earned, they may not have made enough to owe federal income tax but they’ll still be on the hook for self-employment tax.